taddieken95/elastic-butler/README.md

 Such examples include, but are not limited to:
 - Notify me by mail if there are more than 10 fail login attempts in the last 20 minutes
-- Notify me by if we sell more than 1000 iphones in the last day
+- Notify me by SMS text if we sell more than 1000 iphones in the last day

 ## Get Started